-BlackBerry Messenger making its way to Android and iOS?Alex Wagner - Senior News Editor
+BlackBerry Messenger making its way to Android and iOS?Alex Wagner - Deputy Managing Editor, News Desk

 BlackBerry Messenger has long been heralded as one of the best reasons to own one of RIM's smartphones, which offers a seamless messaging experience and has spawned quite a few imitators on other platforms.
 We've seen RIM go after one of these competitors in the past, but a new report claims that they'll soon be taking a different approach to knocking out the other cross-platform messaging services.
 The folks at BGR have heard from "multiple trusted sources" that RIM is planning to bring its BBM service to both Android and iOS.
 All of the details are still be hammered out, but the tipsters say that Android will come first with a launch likely coming some time this year, with iOS to follow some time later on.
 Pricing is still up in the air, as well, but users could either get access to BBM completely free or see either a one-time fee assessed or perhaps even recurring charges.